decc/calculator-book/launching-your-calculator.md

 It is important to make it easy for people to give you feedback.
 For example, you could have a link on the web tool to your call for evidence page or an email address so that any visitors to the page can respond easily.

-- More tips for launching your initial version
+[Add more tips for launching your initial version based on experience of teams.
+Add case study, potentially of Taiwan Calculator]

-Case study – Taiwan.
-Information on launch event (with picture of their light up desk), and their communications strategy, including the FB competition

 ## Improving and re-launching the calculator